mysociety/fixmystreet/customising/integration.md

 address.

-If you want to have the problem reports for some categories to be integrated into their body's back-end, but continue to send others by email, set the body's send method as above, but also enable **contacts can be devolved**.
+If you want to have the problem reports for some categories to be integrated into their body's back-end, but continue to send others by email, you can
+<a href="{{site.baseurl }}glossary/#devolve"
+class="glossary__link">devolve</a>
+choosing the send method to the contacts.
+Set the body's send method as above, but also enable **contacts can be devolved**.
 Now you can set specific contacts' *send methods* to `email`, which will override the body's send method.

 ### Passing external IDs between the two systems